 Where would my work be in AP high school geography curriculum?

-Within the discipline of geography, I am best characterized as a human-environment geographer focused primarily on agroecosystems of the Midwest United States.
 For what it's worth, in the context of the high school AP Human Geography curriculum, my research advances the sections on agriculture, food production, and rural land use.
 If GIS&T gains AP status, it may contribute to objectives there.